departika/dev-boilerplate/README.md

 This will watch your JS and SASS files for any changes and then compile.

 ## NOTES
 SASS already adds vendor prefixes so we do not need to add them anymore.
-Webpack uses Babel so we can write ES6+ Javascript and use its latest features.
+Parcel lets us use the latest Javascript features.
 By default Scroll Magic and Fancybox are already added as a Node dependency.
 All you have to do is import it into a JS file.